Puyo Puyo Sun: Gameplay

+Ports of this game have music slightly different than the arcade original.
+The Game Boy Color version allows players to unlock special artwork, which can be viewed in the Nintendo 64 version of Puyo Puyo~n using the Transfer Pak.

 Plot

-Satan (Dark Prince in later English localizations) has used special magic to make the Sun bigger on a remote island, hoping to create a paradise where he can relax surrounded by girls in bikinis.
-(Draco Centauros, in the Easy difficulty, uses this as an opportunity to find a spot to get a tan, but gets a sunburn in the ending.)
+Satan (Dark Prince in the series' English localizations) has used special magic to make the Sun bigger on a remote island, hoping to create a paradise where he can relax surrounded by girls in bikinis.
+Draco Centauros, in the Easy difficulty, uses this as an opportunity to find a spot to get a tan, but gets a sunburn in the ending.
 Arle Nadja and Schezo, in the Normal and Hard difficulties respectively, find the weather too extreme.
 Both of them set out to find Satan and stop his plans, but are repeatedly interrupted by others such as Zoh Daimoh, Draco Centauros after her storyline, Suketoudara, Lagnus the Brave (Ragnus in later games), Rulue, and even each other.
-The ending depends on the playable character; Arle's ending involves Carbuncle firing a laser at the moon and turning it into a second sun, and Schezo's ending involves him shattering the crystal Satan had used to enlarge the sun and then being beaten up by Satan, with Schezo asking, "What's with this ending!?"
+The ending depends on the playable character; Arle's ending involves Carbuncle firing a laser at the Moon and turning it into a second sun, and Schezo's ending involves him shattering the crystal Satan had used to enlarge the Sun and then being beaten up by Satan, with Schezo asking, "What's with this ending!?"